Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ## Details

-### Integrating with DocumentList component
+### Integrating with the Document List component

-Below is the most simple integration of Viewer and DocumentList components within your custom component:
+Below is the most simple integration of the Viewer and [Document List](document-list.component.md) components within your custom component:

 ```html
 <adf-document-list